siamaksade/openshift-jenkins-demo/README.md

 # Demo Guide

-1. RunJenkins has the Pipeline plugin pre-installed.
+1. Jenkins has the Pipeline plugin pre-installed.
 A Jenkins pipeline job is also pre-configured which clones Tasks JAX-RS application source code from GitHub, builds, deploys and promotes the result through the deployment pipeline.
 Click on ```tasks-cd-pipeline``` and _Configure_ and explore the pipeline definition.

 2. If using Gogs, modify the git repository url in the pipeline definition and set it to ```http://gogs:3000/gogs/openshift-tasks.git```.